 Kelly developed her team leadership and organisational management skills in her former role as Westpac Bank Branch Manager.
 She is a Board Member of DVNSW, the peak body for domestic and family violence in NSW.
 She is also a member of numerous local Boards and Committees.

 Jenna has worked with the Domestic & Family Violence Specialist Service for over 13 years.
-She has a Diploma of Community Services and a wealth of knowledge in the welfare sector.
+She has a Diploma of Community Services and a wealth of knowledge in the welfare sector, and recently completed the Women In Leadership Australia Executive Ready Program.

 She also manages three program areas at Liberty Cottage – Assessment and Intake, Outreach Support for women in the community and Community Partnerships Against Domestic and Family Violence.